Matt-Cummins/Youtube-Twitch-Discord-GPT4o-Sonnet3.5-Chatbot/README.md

 # Twitch-Discord-GPT4-Bot
 This is unfinished!

-Twitch chatbot, OpenAI GPT4 integration, designed for flight simulation streamers.
+Twitch/Discord chatbot, OpenAI GPT4 integration, designed for flight simulation streamers.

 The Python script is designed to perform a variety of tasks, including natural language processing, asynchronous web searches, fetching METAR data, and operating a Twitch bot.
 Here's a basic breakdown of its capabilities: